0xSurya7/bitflow-dlmm/clarity/docs/dlmm-core-v-1-1.md

     (updated-x-balance (+ x-balance dx x-amount-fees-provider x-amount-fees-variable))
     (updated-y-balance (- y-balance dy))

-    ;; Calculate new active bin id (default to bin-id if at the edge of the bin range) (updated-active-bin-id (if (and (is-eq updated-y-balance u0) (> bin-id MIN_BIN_ID)) (- bin-id 1)
+    ;; Calculate new active bin ID (default to bin-id if at the edge of the bin range) (updated-active-bin-id (if (and (is-eq updated-y-balance u0) (> bin-id MIN_BIN_ID)) (- bin-id 1)
                                bin-id))